srmds/clean-architecture-spring-kotlin/README.md

 # Clean Architecture - Spring - Kotlin

-This is a simple hands-on Spring application demonstrating how to implement [Clean Architecture (Uncle Bob)][0] You can find the accompanying slides, [here][2]
+This is a simple hands-on Spring application demonstrating how to implement [Clean Architecture (Uncle Bob)][0].

+You can find the accompanying slides, [here][2].

 This codebase utilizes injection, to easily swap the persistence gateway.
-Thus, by only swapping (injecting) another Gateway, one can go from in-memory persistence to a persistent storage, in this example: Mongo, see [here][4], without changing anything else (domain models / logic ect.
+Thus, by only swapping (injecting) another Gateway, one can go from _in-memory_ persistence to a _persistent_ storage (i.e. Mongo), see [here][4], without changing anything else (domain models / logic ect).
 This accounts for the notion that a database is an _implementation detail._

 ## Prerequisites